Zywave/booster/src/_areas/design-system/patterns/builder.md

 ![Form generate](/images/generation-–-5.png)

-When only few options are needed to download, use a button dropdown.
+When only a few options are needed to download, use a button dropdown.

 ![Form generate](/images/generation-–-5.svg)